 How should I budget for this type of policy?

+If you offer (or have to offer) a paid parental leave policy as part of your employee benefits package, you’ll need to budget for it.
 To afford this type of benefit, you may need to increase prices strategically or cut back expenses in other areas.
 But trust us, it’s worth it.
 For one, think about how much it would cost to replace your employees.
 Spoiler alert: It could be a lot.
-Gallup reports that the cost of replacing an employee can cost between 50 percent to 200 percent of the employee’s salary.
-And the effects of losing top talent could ripple across your company.

 Work with a human resources professional to project the actual cost of offering paid leave to your team and how often you might need to use it.
 Chances are slim that everyone on your team will go out and grow their family at the same time, which means you won’t have to shell out for parental leave for each and every employee all at once.